 After the orientation, our guide handed us necklaces with glow-in-the-dark silicone bracelets on them.
 We draped them around our necks as instructed, with the glowing necklace facing our backs.
 This was so that we could see the person in front of us in the cave.

 We were slowly led into the second chamber, aptly named Glow Worm Alley.
 It’s pitch-dark in this long, narrow chamber.
 Once your eyes adjust to the lack of light, you begin to see them – thousands of tiny, blue, twinkling glow worm bums lining the walls and ceiling.
-Their glow is caused by a chemical reaction, and they flicker on and off like tiny little stars.
+A chemical reaction creates their glow.
+They flicker on and off like tiny little stars.

 The tour only lasts about a half hour, but it’s really a beautiful thing to behold.